JuliaNLSolvers/Optim.jl/docs/src/algo/linesearch.md

 By default `Optim` calls the line search algorithm `hagerzhang!` provided by `LineSearches`.
-Different line search algorithms can be assigned with the `linesearch!` keyword argument to the given algorithm.
+Different line search algorithms can be assigned with the `linesearch` keyword argument to the given algorithm.

 ## Example
 This example compares two different line search algorithms on the Rosenbrock problem.